JohnsonsList/JohnsonsList.github.io/index.md

 ![](images/HomePageJohnsonsList.png)

 This is the [home page](http://johnsonslist.meteorapp.com/#/) that the users see when they log in to the site.
-They now have the shop options in the navbar below the top bar.
-The navbar also has a dropdown menu that can assist in navigating the site if they choose to navigate that way.
-The navbar holds the links to direct the user to the shop, their shop, their profile, saved listings, and add a listing.
-For now there is no search bar yet, but it is in the works to be added currently.
+They now have the "store", "add an item", and "website" options in the navbar below the top bar.
+When a user logs onto the site, you will see a search bar that pops up in the middle of the website that helps you to navigate to what the user might want to buy.

 ## Website Guide